Single Member LLC

 Payroll tax

-Who pays this tax, member or the LLC?
+Who pays this tax, the member of the LLC?
 LLC.

 However, half of this tax amount is collected from the employee's paycheck.
 Only the other half is contributed by the LLC.

-FICA tax(Social Security & Medicare) - Employer portion is 6.2% for Social security and 1.45% for Medicare.
-LLC withholds the same amount from the employee's paycheck as well
+FICA tax(Social Security & Medicare) – The employer portion is 6.2% for Social Security and 1.45% for Medicare.
+LLC withholds the same amount from the employee’s paycheck as well

 FUTA tax - It covers unemployment insurance.
 Of the total amount of 6%, states usually have a 5.4% credit.
 The other 0.6% is paid by the employer.